richardhofmaenner/B06_MemoryGame/README.md

 3. If the cards match, they will stay revealed.
 4. If the cards do not match, they will flip back over.
 5. Repeat steps 1-4 until all cards are matched.

+## Dependencies

+You will have to have installed the following dependencies to run this game:
+1. pillow (`pip install pillow`)
+2. tkinter